 One common way to explore this paradox theory is by killing your own grandfather.
 The grandfather paradox is when a time traveler attempts to kill their grandfather before the grandfather meets their grandmother.
 This prevents the time travel’s parents from being born and thus the time traveler himself from being born.
 But if the time traveler was never born, then the traveler would never have traveled back in time, therefore erasing his or her actions involving the death of their grandfather.

 Travel all over time and do whatever you want.
 It doesn’t matter because there are multiple universes and your actions only create new timelines.
-This is a common theory used by the Doctor Who TV series.
+This is a common theory used by the science fiction TV series, Doctor Who.
 Using the multiverse theory of time travel, it’s assumed that there are multiple coexisting alternate timelines.

 Therefore, when the traveler goes back in time, they end up in a new timeline where historical events can differ from the timeline they came from, but their original timeline does not cease to exist.
 This means the grandfather paradox can be avoided.
 Even if the time traveler’s grandparent is killed at a young age in the new timeline, he/she still survived to have children in the original timeline, so there is still a causal explanation for the traveler’s existence.